DaWrecka/Beta-Mods/Subnautica/README.md

 The following are crafted from the Vehicle Upgrade Console fabricator:
 * Exosuit Lightning Claw Generator: when equipped, attacks with the Exosuit's claw inflict Electrical damage, instantly repelling most marine fauna, including Leviathans.
+* Exosuit Solar Module: Charges Exosuit power cells in sunlight.
+Limited stacking ability.
+* Exosuit Solar Module Mk2: Charges Exosuit power cells in sunlight, and has an internal battery.
+Limited stacking ability.
+* Exosuit Thermal Module Mk2: Charges Exosuit power cells in heat, and has an internal battery.
+Limited stacking ability.
+* Exosuit Unified Chargine Module: Charges Exosuit power cells in sunlight and/or heat.
+Has an internal battery.
+Limited stacking ability.
+* SeaMoth Solar Module Mk2: Charges SeaMoth power cell in sunlight, and has an internal battery.
+Limited stacking ability.
+* SeaMoth Thermal Module Mk2: Charges SeaMoth power cell in heat, and has an internal battery.
+Limited stacking ability.
+* SeaMoth Thermal Module Mk2: Charges SeaMoth power cell in heat, and has an internal battery.
+Limited stacking ability.
+* SeaMoth Unified Chargine Module: Charges SeaMoth power cell in sunlight and/or heat.
+Has an internal battery.
+Limited stacking ability.

 The following are crafted from a new tab in the Personal>Equipment tab of the Fabricator:
 * Diver Perimeter Defence Chip: a chip which inflicts electrical damage on predators just before they inflict damage.
-This is enough to temporarily-repel everything up to and including a Void Leviathan; however, the chip only works once and is then burned out.
+This is enough to repel everything up to and including a Void Leviathan; however, the chip only works once and is then burned out.
 Mk2 and Mk3 versions are available.

 Powerglide fragments spawn in the following biomes:
 	Dunes_TechSite